groonga/groonga/doc/source/reference/commands/suggest.rst

 ----------

 ``types``
-  It specifies what types are returned by the suggest command.
+  Specifies what types are returned by the suggest command.

   Here are available types: